-Our Head of Support is Craig Blackwood and our support workers are Lesley Geen and Sarah Turley.
+Our Head of Support is Craig Blackwood and our support workers are Sarah Turley and Lena Copley.
 They can be contacted by phone or email.
-You can also find Lesley at the Royal London Hospital and Sarah on the Rb ward at Birmingham Children’s Hospital.
+You can also find Lena at the Royal London Hospital and Sarah on the Rb ward at Birmingham Women’s and Children’s Hospital.

 Please note that CHECT support workers are not Rb medical professionals and do not give advice regarding the treatment or management of retinoblastoma.

 Meeting others affected by retinoblastoma

 Retinoblastoma is rare and meeting another person or family affected by it can be difficult as they are scattered throughout the UK.
 We hold Members’ Days throughout the year to bring together families and individuals who would like to meet others and share experiences and information in a relaxed and informal setting.
 The events bring together newly diagnosed families and older children, young adults and grandparents who feel that they have something to offer to others or just want to meet and socialise with other people affected by Rb.

 In their teenage years some young people may need a link to another person who has come through a difficult time at school or just wants to communicate with someone of a similar age who has been affected by retinoblastoma.
 We hold weekend events specifically for our teenage members, giving them the chance to meet and spend time with other people their age who have had Rb too.